tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 If this happens (which should rarely occur), the `path_response` message is dropped, the address validation times out, and the address will not be updated.
 A new path validation will start when new data is received.

-Also note that in the event of a NAT rebind that does not break end-to-end connectivity, the initiator and responder will have different views of the path: the initiator will see a new path, while the responder will still see the old one.
+Also note that in the event of a NAT rebind, the initiator and responder will have different views of the path: the initiator will see a new path, while the responder will still see the old one.

 ## Basic {#regular}